Nettakrim/Spyglass-Astronomy/README.md

 # Spyglass Astronomy
 Explore a procedurally generated solar system through the lens of a spyglass!

-The mod is entirely client-side and designed for helping with worldbuilding and immersion, it is encouraged you think of lore about all the constellations you draw and planets you name!
+The mod is entirely client-side and designed for helping with world-building and immersion, it is encouraged you think of lore about all the constellations you draw and planets you name!

 Planets and stars will be the same for all players on a particular world, and are generated randomly (and largely scientifically accurately) per world, and you can easily share constellations between players using a client-side command